yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 * A fresh pinning ticket.
 The main reason for refreshing the ticket on each connection is privacy: to avoid the ticket serving as a fixed client identifier.
-While fresh pinning ticket might be of zero length, it is RECOMMENDED to include a fresh ticket with a non zero length with each response.
+While a fresh pinning ticket might be of zero length, it is RECOMMENDED to include a fresh ticket with a non zero length with each response.